ibm-garage/node-garage-utils/README.md

 Automated tests (specs) log all levels to a `test.log` file, plus levels 'warn' and above to stderr.
 This prevents expected log output from messing up the test reports.

+Scripts log to stderr at level 'warn' and above by default.

+In all cases, the logging level can be set dynamically by the application.

+#### logger.configure([options])

+Configures the logger.
+Normally, this does not need to be called, as the logger will correctly configure itself for a conventional Garage application.
+However, you may call this function once, *before logging anything*, to specify non-default logger options.
+Currently, two properties are supported in the options object:

+- **type**: the type of environment, one of 'localApp', 'cfApp', 'app' (to automatically select between local or CF), 'spec', or 'script'
+- **name**: for type 'script' only, the name of the script or command to be shown at the beginning of each message (if not specified, the basename of `appEnv.mainFile` is used by default).

+If called after the logger has already been configured or used, this function does nothing.

+#### logger.setLevel([level])

+Sets the minimium level to log.
+This should normally be called immediately upon starting an application; however, it is safe to change the level at any point, as the application runs.

+The level may be one of 'all', 'trace', 'debug', 'info', 'warn', 'error', 'fatal', or 'off'.
+Note that 'all' and 'trace' currently have the same effect.
+The only difference is that, if you specifiy 'all', any new, lower levels that might be added in the future would be included automatically.

+If a level is not specified, logging resets to the default level for the environment.

 #### logger.log(level, ...args)